-- You can also vote absentee in person beginning April 7, 2015 at locations designated by your county's election board (commonly referred to as "Early Voting").
+- You can also vote absentee in person beginning October 6, 2015 at locations designated by your county's election board (commonly referred to as "Early Voting").
+See listing on this website.

 - A link for detailed information and the application for Military and Oversees voting is available below.

 Absentee voting generally starts 30 days prior to the election.
 The election office is open Monday through Friday from 8:00 am to 4:00 pm during the election period.
-Saturday voting will be the two Saturdays prior to Election Day from 8:00am to 3:00 pm
+Saturday voting in the Election Office will be the two Saturdays prior to Election Day from 8:00am to 4:00 pm October 24th and October 31st.

 2015 Election Calendar

-April 27, 2015: Deadline for absentee-by-mail applications to be received for the 2015 Municipal Primary Election
+October 26, 2015: Deadline for absentee-by-mail applications to be received for the 2015 Municipal General Election

 General Information on Absentee Ballots